rayleigh/rayleigh.github.io/index.md

 ---
 layout: frontpage
 title: Rayleigh Lei
-description: Rayleigh Lei is a Ph.D. student in the Department of Statistics at the University of Michigan; research in modeling and clustering.
+description: Rayleigh Lei is a post-doc in the Department of Statistics at the University of Washington; research in modeling and clustering.
 keywords: Lei
 ---